kyma-project/api-gateway/docs/user/tutorials/01-10-mtls-authentication/configure-mtls-Gardener-certs.md

     GATEWAY_DOMAIN="*.${SUBDOMAIN}"
     WORKLOAD_DOMAIN="httpbin.${SUBDOMAIN}"
     ```
+    >[!NOTE]
+    > If you use the default domain of your Kyma cluster, skip setps 3, 4, 5, and 6.

     Placeholder | Example domain name | Description
     ---------|----------|---------
     **PARENT_DOMAIN** | `my-own-domain.kyma.ondemand.com` | The domain name available in the public DNS zone.
-You can either use your custom domain
+You can either use your custom domain or the default domain of your Kyma cluster.
-    **SUBDOMAIN** | `mtls.my-own-domain.kyma.ondemand.com` | A dedicated subdomain created under the parent domain, specifically for the mTLS Gateway.
-Choosing a subdomain is required if you use the default domain of your Kyma cluster, as the parent domain name is already assigned to the TLS Gateway kyma-gateway installed in your cluster by default.
+    **SUBDOMAIN** | `mtls.my-own-domain.kyma.ondemand.com` | A subdomain created under the parent domain, specifically for the mTLS Gateway.
+Choosing a subdomain is required if you use the default domain of your Kyma cluster, as the parent domain name is already assigned to the TLS Gateway `kyma-gateway` installed in your cluster by default.
     **GATEWAY_DOMAIN** | `*.mtls.my-own-domain.kyma.ondemand.com` | A wildcard domain covering all possible subdomains under the mTLS subdomain.
 When configuring the Gateway, this allows you to expose workloads on multiple hosts (for example, `httpbin.mtls.my-own-domain.kyma.ondemand.com`, `test.httpbin.mtls.my-own-domain.kyma.ondemand.com`) without creating separate Gateway rules for each one.
     **WORKLOAD_DOMAIN** | `httpbin.mtls.my-own-domain.kyma.ondemand.com` | The specific domain assigned to your sample workload (HTTPBin service) in this tutorial.